ImPrankster/me-imprankster/articles/about-me.md

 You can also find me on [Github](https://github.com/ImPrankster).

-If you want to use the blog template created by me, go to [here](https://github.com/ImPrankster/blog-template-next).
+If you want to use the blog template created by me, find it [here](https://github.com/ImPrankster/blog-template-next), feel free to use it!

 Have a nice day!